verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] I don't think you are cool and your mother was poor.
 - [ ] Yeah.
 Well.
 Enjoy going through life as yourself
 - [ ] I say this with an Italian hand gesture punctuation.
+- [ ] There's no attractive reason for a third cup of coffee.